 SUDDEN DETERIORATION OF RESPIRATORY FUNCTION HAS BEEN ASSOCIATED WITH INITIATION OF AEROSOLIZED Virazole USE IN INFANTS.
 RESPIRATORY FUNCTION SHOULD BE CAREFULLY MONITORED DURING TREATMENT.
 IF INITIATION OF AEROSOLIZED Virazole TREATMENT APPEARS TO PRODUCE SUDDEN DETERIORATION OF RESPIRATORY FUNCTION, TREATMENT SHOULD BE STOPPED AND REINSTITUTED ONLY WITH EXTREME CAUTION, CONTINUOUS MONITORING AND CONSIDERATION OF CONCOMITANT ADMINISTRATION OF BRONCHODILATORS (SEE WARNINGS).

-Virazole® is a brand name for ribavirin, a synthetic nucleoside with antiviral activity.
+Virazole® (Ribavirin for Inhalation Solution, USP) is a brand name for ribavirin, a synthetic nucleoside with antiviral activity.
 Virazole for inhalation solution is a sterile, lyophilized powder to be reconstituted for aerosol administration.
-Each 100 mL glass vial contains 6 grams of ribavirin, and when reconstituted to the recommended volume of 300 mL with sterile water for injection or sterile water for inhalation (no preservatives added), will contain 20 mg of ribavirin per mL, pH approximately 5.5.
-Aerosolization is to be carried out in a Small Particle Aerosol Generator (SPAG-2) nebulizer only.
+Each 100 mL glass vial contains 6 grams of ribavirin, and when reconstituted to the recommended volume of 300 mL with Sterile Water for Injection, USP or Sterile Water for Inhalation (no preservatives added), will contain 20 mg of ribavirin per mL, pH approximately 5.5.
+Aerosolization is to be carried out in a Small Particle Aerosol Generator (SPAG®-2) nebulizer only.

 Ribavirin is 1-beta-D-ribofuranosyl-1H-1,2,4-triazole-3-carboxamide, with the following structural formula: